Improper Service of Process

 Photographs or Videos:

 Provide relevant photos or videos that either support your claim of improper service or contradict the counterclaim of the serving party.
-For example, if the plaintiff claims you were present during the service on a specific date, provide a photo that proves you were in another location on the said date and time.
+For example, if the plaintiff claims you were present during the service on a specific date, provide a photo that proves you were at another location on said date and time.

 Affidavits or sworn statements from witnesses: